 Participating in a class action litigation is not always the best route for purchasers to recover losses caused by an antitrust conspiracy.
 Opt-out litigation (also known as direct action litigation) is an important alternative in which a purchaser or small group of purchasers “opt out” of a class action and pursues claims in a lawsuit separate from the class action.

-The alternative may be difficult to understand, and consulting with an antitrust attorney is often the best course of action.
+The alternative may be difficult to understand, and consulting with antitrust lawyers is often the best course of action.

 The potential risks and rewards of opting out of a class action and filing a direct action are fairly straightforward.
 One significant risk is that a plaintiff in an opt-out action is open to discovery and subject to other legal obligations imposed in connection with the lawsuit.
 An opt-out plaintiff may have to gather and produce documents (including documents that are proprietary and confidential in nature); answer interrogatories; and prepare and designate employees for deposition.
 In contrast, a company that chooses to remain an unnamed class member is generally immune from discovery obligations in the class action.
 Additionally, a direct action may lead to a worse result for an opt-out plaintiff than if they had remained a class member in the class action.
 For example, the class action could prevail in its lawsuit while the direct action fails.
 Or both actions could be successful but the pro rata share of the class verdict/settlement is larger than the pro rata share of the direct action verdict/settlement.